rtCamp/Frappe-Manager/docs/commands/prune.md

 **Options**:

-* `--keep`: Retain this many releases (overrides bench config).
+* `--keep`: Keep this many releases instead of the configured keep_releases.
+Minimum 1: the current release is never pruned.
 * `--dry-run`: Report what would be pruned without deleting anything.

 ## Examples

-### Preview what a prune would remove
+### See what a prune would remove

-Lists the history entries, backup dirs, and local image tags that would go.
-Nothing is touched.

 ```bash
 fm prune mybench --dry-run